dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/index.md

 <!-- UPDATE 8.0 Cross-link SSR and CSR -->

 JS interop calls are asynchronous by default, regardless of whether the called code is synchronous or asynchronous.
-Calls are asynchronous by default to ensure that components are compatible across server and client hosting models.
+Calls are asynchronous by default to ensure that components are compatible across server-side and client-side rendering models.
 When adopting server-side rendering (SSR), JS interop calls must be asynchronous because they're sent over a network connection.
 For apps that exclusively adopt client-side rendering (CSR), synchronous JS interop calls are supported.

 :::moniker range=">= aspnetcore-5.0"

 For more information, see the following articles:

-* <xref:blazor/js-interop/call-javascript-from-dotnet#synchronous-js-interop-in-blazor-webassembly-apps>
+* <xref:blazor/js-interop/call-javascript-from-dotnet#synchronous-js-interop-in-client-side-components>
-* <xref:blazor/js-interop/call-dotnet-from-javascript#synchronous-js-interop-in-blazor-webassembly-apps>
+* <xref:blazor/js-interop/call-dotnet-from-javascript#synchronous-js-interop-in-client-side-components>

 :::moniker-end

 :::moniker range="< aspnetcore-5.0"

-For more information, see <xref:blazor/js-interop/call-javascript-from-dotnet#synchronous-js-interop-in-blazor-webassembly-apps>.
+For more information, see <xref:blazor/js-interop/call-javascript-from-dotnet#synchronous-js-interop-in-client-side-components>.

 :::moniker-end